- What is the application deadline?

 Is there any financial aid available?

-Financial aid in the forms of research, teaching and support assistantships, stipends, and student loans are available.
-Assistantship and stipends are provided through the School of Social Work.
-Student loans are administered through the Financial Aid Office.
-Students are encouraged to contact the Financial Aid office at (540) 831-5408 while applying for graduate admission.
+Financial aid in the forms of research, teaching and support assistantships are offered, as well as financial assistance through student loans.
+Assistantships are provided through the School of Social Work whereas student loans are administered through the Financial Aid Office.
+Students are encouraged to contact the Financial Aid office at (540)831-5408 while applying for graduate admission.

 How does the School arrive at a decision to admit or not admit an applicant?